alexymumo/TodoApp/README.md

 ## Architecture
 - The app is build with MVVM architecture to allow separation of concerns to allow data not to be destroyed over configuration changes.
 <img src="assets/architecture.png">
+## Introduction
+- Room provides abstraction layer over SQLite to allow fluent database access
+- Room has three main components:
+  Entity - represents tables in the database.
+Annotated with @Entity Data Access Objects(Dao) - A mapping of SQL queries to functions.
+Annotated with @Dao Room Database - Acts as the main access point to the underlying SQLite database.

 ## Libraries
 * [Navigation Components](https://developer.android.com/guide/navigation/navigation-getting-started) - provides simple navigation across the app